jlinclabs/jlinx-docs/docs/DID_AUTH_SPEC.md

 3. The app uses one of the 4 authentication strategies to request a session token.
 4. Success.
-The app can now use your session token to gain limited access to other api endpoints on your identity host.
+The app can now use your session token to gain limited access to other api endpoints on your identifier host.

 #### Authentication Strategies